pdera/pdera.github.io/people.md

 <img src="images/JinZhang.jpg" width="200">
 </div>
 <div class="textfull" markdown="1">
-Jin's was a Research Scientist and Technology Officer for COMPTECH, COMPRES Technology Center at Argonne from November 2014 until July 2016.
+Jin was a Research Scientist and Technology Officer for COMPTECH, COMPRES Technology Center at Argonne from November 2014 until July 2016.
 Jin graduated with a PhD in Geophysics from University of Illinois at Urbana Champaign and her main specialty is Brillouin Spectroscopy.
-She is now an Assistant Professor in the Geology Department and Institute of Meteoritics at University of New Mexico
+She is now an Assistant Professor in the Geology Department and Institute of Meteoritics at University of New Mexico.
 </div>

 <div class="clear"> </div>